chinzhengjie/ZJ_Portfolio/Sudoku Project/README.md

 - the input is a python array
 - the input array is the correct shape (9x9)

 After working on the function for some time, I was glad that it finally worked.
-It was able to solve sudoku puzzles.
+It was able to solve the easy sudoku puzzle.

 <img src="Images/Easy%20Puzzle%20(unsolved).PNG">  <img src="Images/Easy%20Puzzle%20(solved).PNG">